hydrosolutions/SAPPHIRE_Forecast_Tools/doc/deployment.md

 docker run -d --label=com.centurylinklabs.watchtower.enable=true -e "IN_DOCKER_CONTAINER=True" -v <full_path_to>/apps/config:/app/apps/config -v <full_path_to>/apps/internal_data:/app/apps/internal_data -v <full_path_to>/data:/app/data -v <full_path_to>/bat:/app/bat -p 5006:5006 --name fcbackend mabesa/sapphire-dashboard:latest
 ```
 Note that you will have to replace <full_path_to> with the full path to your local repository.

+Test if the dashboard is operational by opening a browser window and typing http://localhost:5006 in the address bar.
+If the dashboard is displayed correctly, you can close the browser window.

 Make sure that the image name is correct in the .bat file.
 Then create a shortcut to bat/dashboard.bat on your desktop.
 You can edit the icon of the shortcut by opening the preferences and selecting the icon available at bat/dashboard/Station.ico.